 Financial structure of a country is a network of institutions such as Banks, NBFCs, HFCs, Insurance companies, mutual funds and so on.
 All of these are connected to each other as lenders or borrowers.
 While the interdependency helps channelize savings into investments, it can also trigger risk events as seen during the global financial crisis in 2008.
 Indian financial system also saw failures of some financial institutions in the recent past such as IL&FS, Yes Bank, PMC etc. These failures did not lead to cascading effect or systemic failure because interconnectedness of Indian financial institutions was within its risk absorbing capacity.
-Here is a brief look at the same based on RBI’s latest financial stability report.
+Here is a brief look at the same based on RBI’s financial stability report.

 The term interconnectedness in simple terms means dependency of financial institutions (FIs) on one another for funds.
 The dependency arises as segments such as Insurance firms (IFs) or mutual funds (MFs) receive large sum of money but do not have sufficient avenues for deployment.
 Hence, they lend to other financial institutions such as banks, NBFCs or HFCs (Housing Finance Companies) who, eventually, lend to private borrowers.
 Interconnectedness is an important parameter monitored by the regulator as it helps them identify ‘systemically’ important financial institutions, failure of which can have a cascading effect.